Fortnite Save the World: Command and armory

 The player has a roster of hero characters, defender characters, and support characters (called Survivors).
-Hero characters represent characters from one of four classes that the player can use while on a mission, as well as used to undertake resource-gathering missions making them unavailable to use until they return from the mission.
-Defender characters can be summoned to help with defense but only if there are less than four players on a mission.
-Support characters (called "Survivors", who must be rescued ingame) are used to form various non-playable squads that provide passive bonuses to the player's attack strength, building speed, armor, and health, with additional benefits if the player can match certain characterization attributes within a squad.
+Hero characters represent characters from one of four classes that the player can use while on a mission, as well as used to undertake resource-gathering missions, making them unavailable to use until they return from the mission.
+Defender characters can be summoned to help with defense, but only if there are fewer than four players on a mission.
+Support characters (called "Survivors", who must be rescued in game) are used to form various non-playable squads that provide passive bonuses to the player's attack strength, building speed, armor, and health, with additional benefits if the player can match certain characterization attributes within a squad.

-The player can spend commander upgrade skill points, earned by completing missions, and technology research points, earned over time, to unlock new base support skills, gadgets and tools.
-These can improve a player's base attributes, attributes that are shared with the other players while on missions, unlock higher levels of evolution for schematics and characters, open up new squad positions, or unlock general skills that players can use in the field.
-Collectively, the player's progress on the commander rating, their survivor squad composition, and their selected hero character make up the player's current "power level" which relates to what difficulty of missions the player should take and the game's matchmaking services.
+The player can spend commander upgrade skill points, earned by completing missions, and technology research points, earned over time, to unlock new base support skills, gadgets, and tools.
+These can improve a player's base attributes, attributes that are shared with other players while on missions, unlock higher levels of evolution for schematics and characters, open up new squad positions, or unlock general skills that players can use in the field.
+Collectively, the player's progress on the commander rating, their survivor squad composition, and their selected hero character make up the player's current "power level", which relates to what difficulty of missions the player should take and the game's matchmaking services.

 The player has an itemization inventory of weapon and trap schematics, along with collected resources.
 The crafting schematics are used to construct weapons and traps when on the field.
 The player can spend different types of experience points and resources earned as mission rewards to level up and evolve schematics and characters.
 For weapons and traps, this generally boosts their effectiveness as well as unlocking additional attribute "perk" bonuses, while leveling up hero characters will increase stats and unlock special skills the character has while in the field.
 Schematics and characters are generally assigned a rarity, which determines how much they can be leveled and evolved.
 A player's inventory of schematics and characters is limited, but players can opt to slot anyone they do not need into a collection book to gain rewards when certain collection sets are completed; use one or more of these schematics or characters to transform them into a new random item, or simply retire them to gain back experience points and other resources to free up the inventory slots.